 For as long as people have looked upward, the night sky has inspired our curiosity, guided our journeys, and helped us understand our place in the universe.
 Many of our stories are rooted in rare and remarkable sights overhead.
 Every so often, a rare event in the heavens becomes more than just a sight, it becomes a symbol of a season.

 Join us under PARI’s dark skies, surrounded by mountain peaks and forest, as we explore the astronomical phenomena woven into our traditions and history.
-This season, Holidays at PARI invites you on a journey through time to uncover the science behind these celestial events.
+This season, Holidays at PARI invites you on a journey through time to uncover the stories and science behind these celestial events and objects.

-You can choose from two ways to attend this event.
+You can choose from multiple ways to attend this event.

-This ticket allows one person to attend the guided event, plus:
+This ticket allows one person to attend the two-hour guided event, (ticket covers two people during the Valentine’s Event) plus:

 This ticket allows two people to attend the two-hour guided event, plus: